-The ASCOM RESTful API Specification
+The ASCOM REST API Specification

-In this section we see how modern advanced tools were used to express the exact same proven ASCOM APIs used on Windows as platform-neutral data representations and REST resources.
-ASCOM REST preserves ASCOM's language-independence by virtue of there being REST implementation libraries available for virtually every language on every platform out there.
-REST has become just that ubiquitous.
-In addition the data representation is also platform-neutral.
-Again, the REST API definitions are one-for-one the same as those of the COM-based ASCOM API.
-Thus ASCOM REST adds cross-platform and distributed operation to its already powerful cross-language feature while continuing the use of the mature proven ASCOM API.
+In this section we see how modern advanced tools are used to express the proven ASCOM APIs as platform-neutral data representations and REST resources.
+ASCOM REST respects ASCOM's language-independence because it is specified using language and platform independent standards such as TCP/IP and JSON.
+Exploitation can be ubiquitous because there are REST implementation libraries for virtually every language and platform.

+The REST APIs are functionally identical to the COM-based ASCOM APIs while adding cross-platform and distributed operation to the already powerful cross-language features and exploiting the mature, proven, ASCOM device APIs.

-The OpenAPI Initiative and Swagger
+OpenAPI Initiative and Swagger